 What does this mean for Baby?

 Technically, nothing.
 These nine traits are only a subjective way of evaluating any baby’s personality, and other experts believe they’re not the most useful way.
-More than that though, Chess and Thomas’s conclusion is that, more than anything else, it’s important that the way Baby is raised is suited to his personality, whatever that personality might be.
-The most important thing to do is to pay attention to his cues so that your nurture can work with his nature in the best possible way.
+More than that though, Chess and Thomas’s conclusion is that, more than anything else, it’s important that the way Baby is raised is suited to their personality, whatever that personality might be.
+The most important thing to do is to pay attention to their cues so that your nurture can work with their nature in the best possible way.